Tirolesa – Zipline in El Chiflon waterfall

 Those 5 seconds when I was ready to start, with all the equipment and half feet already in the air, it scared the crap out of me.
 But during the zip-lining itself I felt like a bird and did not want it to stop.
 The turquoise water and El Chiflón waterfall from the air were something unbelievable.
 I am so happy my Japanese friends convinced me to do it.
 Can’t wait to repeat it somewhere else.

-Zip line in El Chiflon is probably the highest zip line in the whole Mexico.
-So after this one, zip line I did in Tankah which is from a small height, was not that crazy adventure.
+In 2011 when I was there, zipline in El Chiflon was the highest zipline in the whole Mexico.
+So after this one, zipline I did in Tankah which is not that high, was not such a crazy adventure.